nengo/nengo.github.io/summer-school.md

 for projects.
 Participants will have the opportunity to learn how
 to:

-- use Nengo to program neuromorphic hardware systems, including Loihi!
+- use Nengo to program neuromorphic hardware systems!
 - integrate machine learning methods into biologically oriented models
 - interface Nengo with cameras and robotic systems of various kinds
 - build perceptual, motor, and cognitive models with spiking neurons
 - simulate large-scale models at a variety of levels of detail concurrently
-- model anatomical and electrophysiological data
+- build models that account for anatomical and electrophysiological data
-- model cognitive and behavioural data with a detailed neural model
+- build models that account for  cognitive and behavioural data with a detailed neural model
 - use a variety of single cell models within a large-scale model
-- use your favorite simulator, e.g. NEST, Brian, Neuron, etc.
+- use your favorite simulator, e.g. NEST, Brian, Neuron and/or Machine Learning Libraries e.g. PyTorch, TensorFlow, Keras.
 - implement modern non-linear control methods in a neural model
 - and much more ...